consbio/mbtileserver/README.md

 -   TileJSON 2.1.0 endpoint for each tileset, with full metadata from the mbtiles file.
 -   a preview map for exploring each tileset.
--   a minimal ArcGIS tile map service API (work in progress)
+-   a minimal ArcGIS tile map service API

 We have been able to host a bunch of tilesets on an [AWS t2.nano](https://aws.amazon.com/about-aws/whats-new/2015/12/introducing-t2-nano-the-smallest-lowest-cost-amazon-ec2-instance/)